h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 I decided not to apply any of these optimisations.
 Optimising power usage under load is just very difficult, because, as shown, all optimisations that reduce watts per time also increase time.
-I am not sure of any good ways to quantify this, but it feels like keeping the system in at 70W for 30min instead of 100W for 10min, is not really worth it.
+I am not certain of any good ways to quantify this, but it feels like keeping the system at 70W for 30min instead of 100W for 10min, is not really worth it.
 And I kind of also want the system to be fast, that's why I spent so much money on it!

-The CPU also had a cTDP mode that can be activated via the BIOS and which is "worth it", according to some articles I have read.
-I might give this a chance in the future.
+The CPU also has a cTDP mode that can be activated via the BIOS and which is "worth it", according to some articles I have read.
+I might give this a try in the future.

 ## Price